Apidog

 button

-What is the Bearer Token in Header?
+What is the Bearer Token in the Header?

-A Bearer Token is a type of access token that is included in the authorization header of an HTTP request.
+A bearer token is a type of access token that is included in the authorization header of an HTTP request.
 It is a security token that is commonly used in authentication protocols, such as OAuth 2.0.
 The bearer token is a string that represents the authorization granted to the client and is included in the request header using the "Authorization" field.

 The format of the Authorization header with a Bearer Token typically looks like this: